 The need for a powerful and transformational tool for our children couldn’t be greater.

-The breath and mindfulness sessions elevate and clear the energy of the blocked emotions and memories.
+The breathing and mindfulness sessions elevate and clear the energy of the blocked emotions and memories.

 The diaphragmatic breath (we teach) allows more oxygen and life-force into the body, it improves energy balance and flow within the energy field.
 It is a drug-free remedy for respiratory illness, regeneration and the primary way to detoxify our body.